Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Linear Irreversible Thermodynamics

-Recently, Van den Broeck~\cite{vandenbroeck07} investigated the efficiency of Brownian motors in the linear response regime and concluded that, in principle, Carnot efficiency can be attained.
-He argued that for small $F$, the temperature difference $\Delta T$ drives the motor in the forward direction and simultaneously there is a heat transfer from the hot to the cold reservoir.
-As $F$ increases, we ultimately reach the quasistatic condition of zero motor velocity at the stall load $F_{stall}$.
+Recently, Van den Broeck~\cite{vandenbroeck07} investigated the efficiency of Brownian heat engines in the linear response regime and concluded that, in principle, Carnot efficiency can be attained.
+He argued that for small $F$, the temperature difference $\Delta T$ drives the heat engine in the forward direction and simultaneously there is a heat transfer from the hot to the cold reservoir.
+As $F$ increases, we ultimately reach the quasistatic condition of zero velocity at the stall load $F_{stall}$.
 From Eq.~(\ref{eq:linear_response}), we find that the stall load is given by,

-Beyond the stall load, the motor reverses its direction, transferring heat against the temperature gradient as a heat pump.
-In an ideal system, the velocity and heat reverse directions at the same value of $F_{stall}$ so that $\langle v \rangle$ and $\dot{Q}_{1 \rightarrow 2}$ vanish for nonzero $F$ and $\Delta T$.
+Beyond the stall load, the Brownian particles reverse their direction, transferring heat against the temperature gradient as a heat pump.
+In an ideal system, the velocity and heat reverse directions at the same value of $F_{stall}$ so that $\langle v \rangle$ and $\dot{Q}_{1 \rightarrow 2}$ vanish for non-zero $F$ and $\Delta T$.
 Substituting the value of $F_{stall}$ for $F$ in Eq.~(\ref{eq:eff_linear}), we find that this happens only when the condition of zero entropy production: $L_{11}L_{22}=L_{12}L_{21}$ holds, and Onsager symmetry relationship is valid.
 This condition is referred to as ``tight coupling" condition and when it is satisfied, we find that efficiency at the quasistatic limit is equal to the Carnot efficiency: ${\Delta T}/{T}$.